 The Journal of Law, Information and Science (JLIS) is an international peer reviewed journal dedicated to novel technology law.
-The current academic host of JLIS is the Faculty of Law, University of Tasmania in Hobart, Australia.
+The current academic host of JLIS is the Faculty of Law, University of Tasmania.

 Originally published in 1981 JLIS was one of the first journals to provide a forum for the consideration of problems generated in the legal sphere by computers and information systems.
 Over the years it has expanded its remit to technology and science law generally.